BlakeRhodes/NeoArcadia/Character-Creation.md

 5. **Luck Points (LP)** - Represents the character’s chance of turning disaster into a great story.

 6. **Resourcefulness Points (RP)** - A measure of the characters ability to solve difficult problems.

-### Special Rule: Better Lucky, Than Dead

-- The Party may roll spend 1 LP to re-roll any single dice roll of a one.
-If that roll is a one it may be re-rolled for 1 LP, and so on until you run out of luck.

 [Party Creation](./Party-Creation.html)

 [Table of Contents](./Table-of-Contents.html)